 - This policy is intended to align with expectations of the Liaison Committee on Medical Education (LCME) with regard to internal monitoring of accreditation elements in the intervals between scheduled site visits.
 Furthermore, it is intended to provide central oversight of broad-based initiatives to achieve the missions of the COM, including student success, a strong statewide clinical enterprise, a robust research portfolio, and meaningful community partnerships.

-- Primary responsibility for and authority to manage the effort of monitoring lies with the LCME Quality Improvement & Compliance Committee (LCME QICC).
-The LCME QICC is chaired by the Associate Dean for Medical Education.
+- Primary responsibility for and authority to manage the effort of monitoring lies with the COM Quality Improvement & Compliance Committee (QICC).
+The QICC is chaired by the Associate Dean for Medical Education.

 - Support of monitoring procedures and management of documentation is coordinated by the Evaluation and Assessment Team and is conducted within the Office of Medical Education (OME).
-The Evaluation and Assessment Team supports reporting and helps to ensure timeliness of the monitoring process.
-These personnel have assigned responsibilities and dedicated effort for this process.
+The Evaluation and Assessment Team is responsible for collating results from established outcome measures, generating dashboards that show performance in relation to expectations, and providing access to reports.
+As such, the Evaluation and Assessment Team helps to ensure timeliness of the monitoring process.
+These personnel have assigned responsibilities and dedicated effort for these activities.

 - While QICC has direct responsibility for CQI activities within the purview of the medical education program, including student support services, its role may vary with initiatives based in other administrative units (e.g. clinical practice groups, UTHSC Office of Research).
 As appropriate for projects in other administrative units, the Robert Kaplan Executive Dean or his appointee has primary responsibility for oversight.